zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Conrad asks who Bianca is backing.
 Bianca says, “Yo u,” meaning Conrad.
 Conrad says, “Me?
 No way.”
 “No way” is an informal way of saying “absolutely not.”
 “I don’t have a chance in hell.”
 The expressi on “to not have a chance in hell” means that something is simply not going to happen.
 It’s going to be nearly impossible or at least extremely unlikely that this  will happen.
 I’m guessing the expression comes from a longer phrase, which is “a snowball’s chance in hell.”

 A “snowball” is made of cold snow and ice.
-“Hell” i s traditionally thought of as being the place that is very hot.
+“Hell” is traditionally thought of as being the place that is very hot.
 So, if you put a cold thing into someplace that is very hot, it probably won’t survive.
 In this case, the snowball will melt.
 Hence, we have this expression, “a snowball’s chance in hell, ” meaning not very likely.
 If you see a beautiful woman, your friend may say to you, “You don’t have a snowball’s chance in hell of getting her telephone number.”
 Th at would be an example.

 Conrad says, “How do you know I’d be a good manager ?”
 He’s asking Bianca why Bianca wants him to be a manager.
 Bianca says, “You’d be democratic in your decision making, and I’d like that.”
 “To be de mocratic” here means that a person would allow other people on the project to v ote or to give their opinions and have their opinions matter.
 Bianca says, “You w ouldn’t rule with an iron fist.”
 The expression “to rule with an iron (iron) fist (f ist)” means something similar to autocratic.
 It means to be very strict, very contro lling.

 Conrad says, “That’s what you think.”
 The expressio n “that’s what you think” is used to mean you have the wrong idea.
 You may think  that, but it’s not true.
 Conrad says, “That’s what you think.
 Give me a litt le power, and you can start calling me commandant.”
-“Commandant” (commandant) i s a senior military leader.
+“Commandant” (commandant) is a senior military leader.
 The idea here is that Conrad would be like someone in the military, giving orders and not asking for anyone’s opinion.
 Certain ly, the military is not normally known to be very democratic.

 Now let’s listen to the dialogue, this time at a normal speed.